 This 15 credit, 12 month coaching certificate is one of the few programs of its kind offered at higher education institutions around the world.
 It is a strong blend of theory and practice with seasoned practitioners supporting students to shape their own philosophy and practice in a powerful way.
 Participants receive individualized feedback from an experienced Mentor Coach and create a portfolio demonstrating their competency.
-It will prepare those seeking International Coach Federation (ICF) or Board Certified Coach certification (BCC).
+It will prepare those seeking International Coach Federation (ICF).
 View our online information session.
 This program is designed for:

 - HR professionals/organizational leaders seeking to apply coaching skills to their current role.

 - Counselors and psychologists wanting to diversify their offerings.

 - Practicing coaches and consultants, internal or external to an organization, wishing to further develop.

 COAC 619 Introduction to Executive Coaching